tenekev/immich-auto-stack/README.md

  - `thumbhash` is mostly consistent when you want to stack dublicates instead of deleting them.
 It's mostly consistent when stacking RAW+JPG but not always.
 - `fileCreatedAt`, `fileModifiedAt` can be unique for each file, preventing reliable stacking.

-You can see all available keys for an asset by editing the URL to get to the API enty for it:
+You can see all available keys for an asset by editing the URL to get to the API entry for it:

 ```
 https://your-immich.tld/photos/00000000-0000-0000-0000-000000000000